 THE TAIAHA AND THE AXE

 On the corner of Lincoln Road and Queen Stree in Masterton is a mural hidden behind a caref constructed wall.
 The wall was built to protect

 I grow up in Materietino so Perry Errest, about fire institute's walk from the disc.
 When I sum largest of Eurly Settler recently fifth as east of recognition but could not recall any vivid memories of the must.
 The masketivy of formin and could not recall any vivid memories of the must.
-The masketivy of formin and antily I spoke which all attented to been the manner machine-when vivid well but earl recall any conscious response we might have had to the imagery.
-My either and i sport in additions on the sixes of the mustal, beging to gettom information from people possingly.
-We had a sign swing New you local!
-Outsettion for the all seeds-"that like their for vers trook!", Suranton to loose
+The masketivy of formin and antily I spoke which all attented to been the manner machine-when vive will be cart recall any conscious response we might have had to the imagery.
+My either and goest an admirrous on the size of the mustal, beging to gettom information from people possingly.
+We had a sign swing My you local?
+Outsettion for the all seeds-"had like first for very trook!", Suranton to loose

 Fine Ant Exhibition, NVIII Iam

 Trais's Teylor in-front of

 the goustine design for the

 Hischerton Fost Office mund. the

 (FREUMOUS FACE)

 Hischerton Fost Office mund.

 indicape from under his wide-beim has.
 Smoke billows our across the sky an agent tree stumps line the hills.
 There's an air of accomplishment in his pose to trea see felich, be buildings recreate, and people gather together asseute so post office.
 Both the man and his soe are at rest, their work for the momen register.
 The other man stunds closely behind him holding a taisha.
 This man on a settler and notifies her not his taishas are at rest.
-Discretely behind the man on a settler and notifies her not his taishas are at rest.
-Discretely behind the man and the settlem of the settlem has been as a settlem of the control of the settlem of
+Discretify behind the man on a settler and notifies her not his taishas are at rest.
+Discretify behind the man and the settlem of the settlem has been as a settlem of the control of the settlem of